EnterpriseDB/pgpu/README.md

 - `spherical_centroids`: whether to normalize centroids to unit sphere
   - default: `false`
   - note: this should be enabled when using `ip` distance operator and/or when using a dataset that is normalized to unit sphere
+- `residual_quantization`: enable the "residual_quantization" feature on vchord when building the index
+  - default: `false`
+  - note: this setting does not affect PGPU behavior at all.
+It is only used to enable the feature on vchord.

 ## Building and running